webclinic017/algotrading-exchange-manager/readme.md

-> Algo Trading Containers [algotrading-ticker-service - algotrading-analysis-service - algotrading-trade-manager]
+# Algo Trading  (Ticker #1/3)
+## [ algotrading-ticker-service | *algotrading-analysis-service* | *algotrading-trade-manager* ]

-This container is first part of group of 3 containers to perform algo trading.
+This container is first part of 3 micro-services to perform algo trading.
 This container currently supports **Zerodha Kite API for NSE EQ, NSE FUTs and MCX FUTs**.

-It performs;
+### Features

-    * Auto Login
+- Auto Login
-    * Token ID generation for NSE (Eq and FUT) and MCX FUT
-    * Subscribe to Ticks as specified by Token file.
-    * Save each tick into TimescableDb (To be created as another docker container)
-    * Ticker starts tick websocket connection at 9am and closes 4pm on weekdays
+- Ticker service registers websocket connection at 9am and closes 4pm on weekdays
+- Subscribe to instruments as specified by Token file.
+- Daily token ID generation/fetch for NSE (Eq and FUT) and MCX FUT
+- Ticks are saved in Timescable DB (Use the docker compose provided to spawn)
+- *-FUT, *-IDX, *-EQ - Attributes to identify Futures, Index and Equity instruments respectively in DB

-To be done
+### To Do

-    * Save 1-min Candle based on tick on separate table
+- Create 1-min Candle based on tick in separate DB table
-    * MCX Silver token generation issue
+- MCX Silver instrument token generation

 # How to use
-- Use the docker-compose file
+1. Use the docker-compose file
-- Setup the env variable Zerodha Kite and Database settings
+2. Setup the env variable Zerodha Kite and Database settings
-- Ensure env variable {PRODUCTION: 'true'}
-- Ensure Timezone is set as per your zone/server
+3. Ensure env variable {PRODUCTION: 'true'} & Timezone is set correctly

-# Settings
-- USER_ID =""
-- TFA_AUTH = "" // AKA PIN
-- PASSWORD = ""
-- API_KEY = ""
-- API_SECRET = ""
-- DATABASE_URL = "postgres://username:password@localhost:5432/database_name"

 # Instrument Symbols/Tokens
 The symbols to be registered for ticks are stored in trackSymbols.txt